Cumbre Vieja

 About Cumbre Vieja

 Cumbre Vieja Natural Park protects the volcanic ridge forming the southern half of La Palma island, encompassing approximately 7,500 hectares of recent volcanic landscape that includes the most active volcanic zone in the Canary Islands.
-The park gained global attention during the September-December 2021 eruption that created new volcanic cones and lava flows, fundamentally altering portions of the landscape.
-The park's terrain ranges from lush Canarian pine forests on the upper slopes to barren volcanic wastelands of recent lava, demonstrating the full spectrum of volcanic succession from primary colonization to mature forest.
+[1] The park gained global attention during the September to December 2021 eruption that created the Tajogaite volcano, new volcanic cones and lava flows, fundamentally altering portions of the landscape.
+[2] The park terrain ranges from lush Canarian pine forests on the upper slopes to barren volcanic wastelands of recent lava, demonstrating the full spectrum of volcanic succession from primary colonization to mature forest.

 Wildlife Ecosystems

-The pine forests support the endemic La Palma chaffinch alongside other Canarian endemic birds including Canarian kinglet, Atlantic canary, and the Bolle's pigeon in the laurel forest zones that fringe the lower park boundaries.
-The endemic La Palma giant lizard, rediscovered in 2007 after being thought extinct, survives in extremely limited numbers on inaccessible cliff faces within the park area.
+The pine forests support the endemic La Palma chaffinch alongside other Canarian endemic birds including Canarian kinglet, Atlantic canary, and the Bolle pigeon in the laurel forest zones that fringe the lower park boundaries.
+[1] The La Palma giant lizard (Gallotia auaritae), classified as Critically Endangered and possibly extinct by the IUCN, may survive in extremely limited numbers on inaccessible cliff faces within the park area, though no individuals have been captured and sightings remain scientifically unconfirmed.
 Invertebrate endemism is high, with numerous beetle, spider, and cave-dwelling species found nowhere else, occupying the lava tubes and volcanic habitats scattered throughout the ridge.

 Flora Ecosystems